matters-in-media-art/mattersinmediaart.org/assessing-time-based-media-art.md

 #### Environment Characteristics

-Before assessing digital video files, it is incredibly helpful to first have a better understanding of the environment, ie. the software and hardware systems used for production of the video, as these can be useful in confirming assessment and/or diagnosing errors.
+Before assessing digital video files, it is incredibly helpful to first have a better understanding of the environment, i.e. the software and hardware systems used for production of the video, as these can be useful in confirming assessment and/or diagnosing errors.
 This information will help inform both the accurate assessment of the video material as well as how to best care for it in the future.
 The following information is useful to have from the artist, if possible before assessment.

 Sample questions
 * How was the work shot, or what were the sources?